PAC-Chernoff Bounds: Understanding Generalization in the Interpolation Regime

-For the middle figure in Figure 3, the batch size is fixed to \(250\) and images are standardize (this was necessary to improve learning in the MLP model).
+\paragraph{Figure~\ref{fig:invariance}.} The batch size is fixed to \(250\) and images are standardize (this was necessary to improve learning in the MLP model).
 The precise MLP has 3 hidden layers with \(512\) units, with a total of \(1.735.178\) parameters.
 All models are trained until the interpolation regime, that is, until the train loss is under \(0.015\), which, in the worst case where \(20.000\) iterations for the MLP.
 Inception models are trained using a learning rate of \(0.001\) whereas MLP models use \(0.1\), both with \(0.9\) momentum and \(0.95\) exponential decay.
 Regarding the data, \(D_0\) is CIFAR10's test set, \(D_1\) is the result of performing random translations of \(5\%\) and \(D_2\) considers random translations of \(5\%\) and rotations of up-to \(20\%\).
 Both transformations are computed using \texttt{RandomAffine} function of \texttt{torchvision}.